Toolsets

 About Toolsets

-Refer to the QuickApps Configuration page for more details on apps configuration.
+Refer to the QuickApps Configuration page for more details on Quick Apps configuration and available toolsets.

-On the Toolsets page, you can find all toolsets existing in your DIAL instance.
+On the Toolsets main screen, you can find all toolsets existing in your DIAL instance.
 Here you can view, filter, and add new toolset definitions.

 Toolsets grid